 I make experimental films that receive a mixed reaction, but reaction is a good thing.

 Helen Porter has a supporting role at E17 Films/The Walthamstow International Film Festival as it is an important platform for new and emerging film makers, with an educational remit of benefit to all.

 Helen has been involved in the Waltham Forest Arts Club for six years, and has taken part in community arts projects as a papermaker, performance artist and

 printmaker.
 The E17 Film Workshops gave Helen a first taste of film-making, and

 has informed her studies in field recording and experimental sound compositions.

-The Treasurer of E17 Films, Paul has been making films in Walthamstow for more than 15 years.
-After a career in engineering and mobile phone management, Paul now prefers to use his time suppporting local film-makers and local productions, with a spread of commercial and pro-bono work.
+Paul has been making films in Walthamstow for more than 15 years.
+After a career in engineering and mobile phone management, Paul now prefers to use his time supporting local film-makers and local productions, with a spread of commercial and pro-bono work.
 Paul is also Chairman of Walthamstow Amateur Film Club.